-- Castings (Brownhills) supplies spheroidal graphite iron castings to a variety of manufacturing industries from its highly mechanised foundries. - William Lee Limited supplies spheroidal graphite iron castings from its wellinvested foundries in Dronfield, Derbyshire. - CNC Speedwell Limited is a highly invested machining operation primarily focused on the prismatic machining of iron and aluminium castings from its sites in Brownhills and Fradley.
+- Castings supplies spheroidal graphite iron castings to a variety of manufacturing industries from its highly mechanised foundries in Brownhills. - William Lee supplies spheroidal graphite iron castings from its well-invested foundries in Dronfield, Derbyshire. - CNC Speedwell is a highly invested machining operation primarily focused on the prismatic machining of iron and aluminium castings from its site in Brownhills.